-Mentoring schemes and networking opportunities can also be instrumental for supporting women at every stage of their development journey, letting them know they aren’t alone.
+Mentoring schemes, more women in tech events, and networking opportunities can also be instrumental for supporting women at every stage of their development journey, letting them know they aren’t alone.
 This is particularly important for women moving into leadership roles, as the dearth of female leaders at the present can make this path seem particularly daunting.

 2. Allow for flexibility